menu

 Dundee is a decidedly white-collar city, with fully 88.03% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Dundee is a city of professionals, service providers, and sales and office workers.
 There are especially a lot of people living in Dundee who work in teaching (14.87%), office and administrative support (11.64%), and management occupations (9.93%).

-A relatively large number of people in Dundee telecommute to their jobs.
-Overall, about 14.88% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 14.88% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 In addition, Dundee is home to many people who could be described as "urban sophisticates", which are people who are not only wealthy and employed in professional occupations, but highly educated to boot.
 Urban sophisticates have urbane tastes - whether they reside in a big or small city, a suburb, or a little town.
 Urban sophisticates support bookstores, quality clothing stores, enjoy luxury travel, and in big cities, they are truly the patrons of the arts, attending and supporting institutions such as opera, symphony, ballet, and theatre.